NEUROIMAGING / MAGNETIC RESONANCE IMAGING

 - in the acute stage of hemorrhage, the finding in T1,2 is non-specific

-- in the following days, methemoglobin levels increase, and the lesion becomes hyperintense (mainly in T1 and PD)
+- in the following days, methemoglobin levels rise, causing the lesion to become hyperintense (mainly in T1 and PD)

-- after approx. 2-4 weeks, a rim of low signal in T2 corresponding to hemosiderin in macrophages appears
+- ~ 2-4 weeks later, a rim of low signal intensity appears in T2, corresponding to hemosiderin in macrophages

-- the gradient echo sequence (GRE) can also detect early bleeding with similar sensitivity to CT.
-Thus, MRI can be used as an initial imaging method in the acute stroke program
+- gradient echo sequence (GRE) can also detect early bleeding with similar sensitivity to CT, allowing MRI to be used as an initial imaging method in the acute stroke setting [Lin, 2001]

-- GRE is more sensitive than CT for detecting old bleeding and is equally liable for detecting hemorrhagic infarction [Renou, 2010]
+- GRE is more sensitive than CT for detecting old bleeding and is equally effective for detecting hemorrhagic infarction [Renou, 2010]

 - DWI/ADC

-- does not differentiate between hemorrhagic infarction and ICH
+- does not effectively differentiate between hemorrhagic infarction and ICH

 - hemorrhage is hyperintense in the hyperacute and late subacute stages, hypointense in the acute, early subacute, and chronic stages [Kang, 2001]